-- Only analog input sources are output from the ZONE 2 LINE OUT L/R jacks and FRONT WIDE/ZONE 2 L/R terminals.
+- Only analog input sources are output by the ZONE 2/3 PRE/LINE OUT and FRONT WIDE/ZONE 2 L/R, SURR BACK/ZONE 3 L/R terminals.
 Digital input sources are not output.
-If no sound is heard when an input source is selected, verify that the source is connected to an analog input. - While Zone 2 is on, RI functions will not work. - You cannot select different AM or FM radio stations for your main room and Zone 2.
+If no sound is heard when an input source is selected, verify that the source is connected to an analog input. - While Zone 2/3 is on, RI functions will not work. - You cannot select different AM or FM radio stations for your main room and Zone 2/3.
 The same AM/FM radio station will be heard in each room.
-Namely, if you have selected an FM station for the main room, that station will also be output in Zone 2. - When you have selected NET or USB as the input selector, the last selector selected will be set for both Main room and Zone 2. - Zone 2 can also be unmuted by adjusting the volume. - When Zone 2 is activated and its input selector is selected, the power consumption of standby mode slightly increases. - When setting the AV receiver to standby mode while Zone 2 is active, the Z2 indicator is dimly lit. - Activating Zone 2 in the main room when the listening mode is set to Pure Audio will automatically switch it to Direct. - AUX cannot be selected as the input selector for Zone 2. - When AUX is the input source of Main room and Zone 2 is set to share the same source, no sound will be output from Zone 2.
+Namely, if you have selected an FM station for the main room, that station will also be output in Zone 2/3. - When you have selected NET or USB as the input selector, the last selector selected will be set for Main room, Zone 2, and Zone 3. - When Zone 2/3 is activated and its input selector is selected, the power consumption of standby mode slightly increases. - When setting the AV receiver to standby mode while Zone 2/3 is active, the Z2/3 indicator is dimly lit. - Activating Zones in the main room when the listening mode is set to Pure Audio will automatically switch it to Direct. - The Zone 2 volume, tone, and balance function have no effect on ZONE 2 PRE/LINE OUT when the "Zone2 Out" setting is set to "Fixed" (→ page 65). - The Zone 3 volume, tone, and balance function have no effect on ZONE 3 PRE/LINE OUT when the "Zone3 Out" setting is set to "Fixed" (→ page 65). - Even if you repeatedly press the remote controller's ZONE to select zones, the last zone selection will be retained once you have switched to other components by pressing other REMOTE MODE after pressing ZONE.

-Using the Remote Controller in Zone 2 and Multiroom Control Kits
+Using the Remote Controller in Zone and Multiroom Control Kits

-To control the AV receiver with the remote controller while you're in Zone 2, you'll need a commercially available multiroom remote control kit for each zone.
+To control the AV receiver with the remote controller while you're in Zone, you'll need a commercially available multiroom remote control kit for each zone.

 • Multiroom kits are made by Niles and Xantech.
 These kits can also be used when there isn't a clear line of sight to the AV receiver's remote sensor, such as when it's installed inside a cabinet.

-Using a Multiroom Kit with Zone 2
+Using a Multiroom Kit with Zone

-In this setup, the IR receiver in Zone 2 picks up the infrared signals from the remote controller and feeds them through to the AV receiver in the main room via the connecting block.
+In this setup, the IR receiver in Zone picks up the infrared signals from the remote controller and feeds them through to the AV receiver in the main room via the connecting